 He grew up in Billericay, where his family have lived for six generations, and was educated at The Billericay School.
 He read Politics at the University of Greenwich, achieving a 2:1 Bachelor of the Arts (with Honours).

 He has subsequently worked in financial services and recruitment and currently works in administration for a Local Authority in London.
-He lives with his two dogs, Gino and Bella, and is a member of the Norsey Woods Society and the Mill Meadows Society.
+He lives in Billericay East and is a member of the Norsey Woods Society and the Mill Meadows Society.
 He is a former governor of Basildon & Thurrock University Hospital and also a former school governor.

 Andrew was elected to Basildon Borough Council in the Billericay East by-election in June 2013 and was re-elected for two further four-year terms in 2014 and again in 2018.
 Since 2019, he has been the Opposition Chief Whip and Conservative Spokesman for Economic Development.
-He sits on the Infrastructure and Inclusive Growth Committee and the Transparency and Accountability Working Group, the Billericay Town Centre Working Group, and the Laindon Town Centre Working Group.
+He sits on the Infrastructure and Inclusive Growth Committee, the Enforcement Sub-Committee, the Transparency and Accountability Working Group, the Billericay Town Centre Working Group, and the Laindon Town Centre Working Group.